saf-dmitry/mdviewer/README.md

 ## Configuration Files

 MDviewer stores all of its configuration data in YAML files which have the `.yml` extension and use the UTF-8 encoding.
-While this is a little bit trickier than using a GUI, you're rewarded with a flexible system.

 By default, MDviewer checks the following places for configuration files, in the following order: